• Qualified Dividends receive preferential tax treatment as they are taxed as capital gains, provided they meet certain requirements.

 • The majority of dividends that are paid out by companies will be considered Qualified, but it is important to note the difference for tax planning purposes.

-It is important to know the difference between Qualified and Non-Qualified dividends since it will greatly impact the taxes that will be owed.
-Qualified dividends are attractive because they will receive preferential tax treatment, while non-qualified dividends will not.
+It is important to know the difference between Qualified and Non-Qualified dividends since it will have an impact on the taxes that will be owed.
+We feel qualified dividends are attractive because they will receive a preferential tax treatment when certain criteria have been met, while non-qualified dividends will not.

-In addition, qualified dividends are taxed as capital gains rather than ordinary income so that they may be taxed at a lower rate, such as 20, 15, or even 0 percent, depending on your overall income.
-A majority of the dividends that are paid out by companies will be Qualified.
-Still, it is important for tax planning purposes to know the difference and which investment may not yield the extra tax benefits.
+Most dividends that are paid out by companies will be Qualified, but it is important for tax planning purposes to know the difference and which investment may not yield the extra tax benefits.

 Monitoring Your Dividends